DANS-KNAW/easy-sword2/README.md

 easy-deposit
 ============

-Receive EASY-bags over a SWORD v2 session
+Receive bags over a SWORD v2 session

 DESCRIPTION
 -----------

-Service that receives [EASY-BagIt] packages and stores them on disk.
+Service that receives bags (see [BagIt]) packages and stores them on disk.
 The protocol used is [SWORD v2].
 The client has the option of sending the package in one http session (simple deposit) or several (continued deposit).
 A continued deposit is in progress as long as the client keeps adding the ``In-Progress: true`` http header.
 Authentication is done either through a username/password pair configured in the `application.properties` file (single user setup) or through an LDAP directory (multi-user setup).
-After a deposit-transfer is completed it is made available for subsequent (human and/or machine) processing at the path `<deposits-root-dir>/[<user>/]<deposit-ID>`, in which:
+After a deposit-transfer is completed it is made available for subsequent (human and/or machine) processing at the path `<deposits-root-dir>/<deposit-ID>`, in which:

   * `<deposits-root-dir>` is the configured directory on the server under which deposits are to be stored;
-  * `<user>` is user ID of the user (only in multi-user setup);
-  * `<deposit-ID>` is a unique ID for the deposit.
+  * `<deposit-ID>` is a unique ID for the deposit, consisting of the user ID a dash and the unix timestamp of initial deposit creation.

 Optionally, the deposit directory is initialized with a git-repository.
 This is useful if it is to be used for curation purposes.
-The transformations performed to the deposit can then be controlled and recorded in git. `easy-deposit` also uses git to report to the client about the current state of the deposit after it has been finalized.
+The transformations performed to the deposit can then be controlled and recorded in git.

 ### Authentication